hvrt-vcs/hvrt/README.md

 ### Design ideas

+Most of these are based on a single rule/commandment: "Thou shalt not throw away data".
+Most issues I have with `git` are that useful data gets thrown away easily.
+Usually this is justified with the idea that it creates "clean history".
+I'm not sure that is good enough justification.
+Some examples of git playing loose and fast with it's history: branches aren't synchronized by default, renames and copies aren't tracked, rebasing/squashing is done all the time because the default tools make it easy, and so on).
+It is better to layer extra data on top of what exists, or add metadata to hide data that is rarely needed.
+Metadata is incredibly small, and therefore, cheap.
+Layering extra metadata or hiding the a small amount of metadata costs little space, and no computation time if you do not reference it.

 * Branches
   - In the same vein as `fossil`, branches should be "global" by default (i.e. they are marked as global, global branches are pushed/pulled at every sync